 When it comes to community, more often than not, executives have no idea what it means or how it can be leveraged to save costs and increase brand loyalty.
-As it turns out, all the benefits that having a community can bring to an organization align with the goals and priorities of most executives.The problem is, when trying to sell the idea of a community by connecting it with company priorities and goals, it’s sometimes difficult since the benefits of a community can be hard to quantify.
+As it turns out, all the benefits that having a community can bring to an organization align with the goals and priorities of most executives.The problem is, trying to sell the idea of an online community forum by connecting it with company priorities and goals can be difficult, as the benefits of a community can be hard to quantify.
 So, how can you show that community is beneficial?
 How can you sell the idea or give community a proper defence to skeptical executives?

-But how important is it that executives care about community, and how does that impact the success or failure of your planning, rollout and the overall results?
+But how important is it that executives care about community, and how their support impact the success or failure of a communities' planning process, rollout and overall results?

 To discuss these issues, we invite two experts to give their two-cents on this topic.
 Together, they provide us with some insight, not only from the viewpoint of those working in the community space, but also from the viewpoint of an executive.